Namo Buddhaya, Namo Dharmaya, Namo Sanghaya,

 Different kinds of “Gratitude” in Buddhism:

 First, we are always deeply grateful to our parents for their giving birth and upbringing.
 At home, parents are practical professors who teach love and understanding to their children and grandchildren.
-Although there is no school in a family’s education, parents always play very important, fundamental, and meaningful roles in educating their children to become good and virtuous people in life.
+Although there is no school, class, and exam in family education, parents always play very important, fundamental, meaningful, and helpful roles in educating their children to become talented and virtuous people in life.

 Second, we sincerely thank our teachers for their careers of teaching, educating, and transmitting secular knowledge and Dharma knowledge, as well as joining stable wings to us to fly high and far in multicultural society today.

-Third, we sincerely thank the national heroes, who have contributed to the nation’s construction and defense from ancient times to the present day.
+Third, we sincerely thank the national heroes, who have contributed to the national construction and defense from ancient times to the present day.

 American Map